304 North Cardinal St.

 Your garden planner includes a handy-dandy layout mapping page.
 Get your planner out, along with some stationery.
 I usually use a ruler, pencil, thin black sharpie, and pencil crayons for the garden mapping process.

 Mapping out your garden begins with setting a proper scale.
 I like to draw out my garden layout so that each box on my garden map represents one square foot of real garden soil.
 It doesn’t matter what scale you set, it just matters that you use it consistently as you make your map.

 You’ll have to have the real outdoor dimensions of your garden to complete this step.
 If you’ve not already measured your garden (or planned out where it will go), now is a good time.

 Once you’ve decided on a scale, it’s time to draw out the perimeters of your garden onto your map.
-Use a pen or dark colour to draw the outside of your garden onto the mapping page (or graph paper).
+Use a pen or dark color to draw the outside of your garden onto the mapping page (or graph paper).
 Write the length of each real side beside each side you draw.

 At this point, it’s also helpful to draw in environmental factors.
 This includes common wind directions, rainy or dry areas, the direction of water drainage (lowest area), the pattern of the sun, and any shadows from large structures or trees.
 These factors will be important as you decide which crops to place in different areas of your garden map.

 Now that the framework is set, you can get to work penciling in your crops.
 When drawing in your crops, consider each crop’s specific needs.
 Consult the seed packets or catalog/website from which you ordered the seeds to get the specific details.

 Some plants, such as salad greens, don’t need too much sun and actually prefer shade during hot afternoons.
 Other plants like all the sun they can get (as long as they have enough water)!
 Some plants like lots of water, while others are fairly drought-tolerant.
 Think about the unique features of your garden, and be sure to take the suggestions for each crop into account when choosing where to place things.